koushikgampa23/Django/README.md

 # Django

 ## Introduction
+### How Django application works
+    When ever an http request has been passed to the url.
+The request has been passed to appropriate view.
+The view will read or write data along with template it is displayed to user.
+    URL - Http request uses URL Mapper to send data to corresponding view.
+    View - A view receives Http request, access data via models and returns http request.
+    Modals - Modals are python objects defining applications data structures.
+They also provide create, edit and query records in the database.
+    Template - Templates define the structure of a file layout to represent data in the web page.
+    An application aka app is the functional unit of the project.
+To create a app within the project we use the command python manage.py startapp poll
+    this will create a application named poll with the skeleton folder structure to represent all the framework elements.
+    Django clients - facebook, instagram, bitbucket, pinterest.
+### How django urls works
+    Django follows the following algorithm to serve any user request.
+        Determine the root URLconf module to use.
+        Load the Python module urls and look for the variable urlpatterns.
+        Check each URL pattern in order, and stop at the first pattern match.
+    Based on the pattern match, call the corresponding view with the following arguments:
+        HttpRequest instance
+        Named groups or positional arguments
+        Keyword arguments
+    Error handling views are called if no URL pattern matches, or if an exception is raised.
+### URL patterns
+    In the urlpattern each pattern is written using path or re_path functions. angled patterns are used to capture a value from the url apps/<int:age>/
+    Captured values can be converted to string or other datatypes like int or slug.
+    Upon a url match with the corresponding view function is called to action. apps/2018/, views.2018_view
+    apps/<int:year>/, views_second_view
+    2018_view is the first matched view this will be called.
+    Convert this url to pattern match url apps/2018/02/hello world/
+        apps/<int:year>/<int:month>/<slug:slug>/
+    consider a user request app/201888/ technically it is wrong. we can use python regular expressions using re_path function
+        syntax:
+            (?P<name>Pattern)
+            (?P<year>[0-9]{4})
+            Use case:
+                article/(?P<year>[0-9]{4})/
+                only article/2018/ valid article/201888/ invalid
+    Type converstions are not allowed all the values are sent as the strings
+### Reversing the url
+    Views using a custom Python function reverse Templates using the url template tag
+    Model instances using get_absolute_url method.
 ### API - Application Programming Interface
     It is a set of protocals and tools that allows different applications to communicate each other.
 Apis enables us to create a complex applications by leveraging existing functionalities.
     Private APIs - within org, Partnered - Business, Public - 3rd party developer